 A survey by insolvency firm MNP Ltd. released two days before the rate announcement found 50% of respondents are $300 away from not being able to pay their bills and debts each month.
 More than a quarter of those with mortgages said they’re “in over their head” with their current payments.
 In its release, the bank acknowledged the sensitive relationship between high debt levels, household spending, and interest rates.

-The Bank of Canada’s final rate announcement of the year is scheduled for Dec.
+The final Bank of Canada interest rate announcement of the year is scheduled for Dec.
 6. Bank of Canada Stephen Poloz reiterated in a September speech there’s “no predetermined path” for interest rates and that decisions are based on incoming data.